Lemon Drop Jello Shots Recipe

 One small box of jello usually makes about 16 jello shots (depending on how full you make them).
 I usually put out a few extra just in case.

-Pour the jello crystals into a mixing bowl.
+Pour the gelatin crystals into a mixing bowl.

 Boil the water.

-Pour 1 cup of the boiling water into the jello crystals and stir until they are well mixed.
+Pour 1 cup of the boiling water into the sugar crystals and stir until they are well mixed.

 You can vary the amount of each depending on how strong and how lemon-y you want the flavor to be.
 Even get rid of the water altogether if you want a stronger jello shot recipe.